threshold-network/website/src/content/pages/earn/token-holder.md

 template: earn-page/token-holder
 path: /earn/token-holder
 title: Token Holder
-description: As a Token Holder, you can make the most of your tokens on the Threshold Network by participating in DAO governance and voting on what’s next for Threshold.
+seoDescription: As a Token Holder, you can make the most of your tokens on the Threshold Network by participating in DAO governance and voting on what’s next for Threshold.
 Legacy NU or KEEP tokens should first be migrated to T.
-seoTitle: Token Holder
+seoTitle: Threshold Token Holder
 tokenHolderInfo:
   title: Token Holder
   description: As a Token Holder, you can make the most of your tokens on the